Search Strange Animals

 Your Guide to Reptiles & Amphibians

 Reptiles and amphibians represent some of the oldest and most resilient vertebrate lineages on Earth.
 Crocodilians have remained virtually unchanged for over 80 million years.
 Tuataras carry a body plan that predates the dinosaurs.
 Sea turtles navigate entire ocean basins using the planet's magnetic field.
-From the king cobra's neurotoxic venom to the axolotl's ability to regenerate entire limbs, these animals challenge our assumptions about what cold-blooded life can achieve.

 This collection covers the full spectrum of reptile and amphibian biology: venomous snakes and the evolution of their toxin arsenals, crocodilians and their surprisingly complex social behavior, lizards from tiny geckos to the Komodo dragon, turtles and tortoises with lifespans that dwarf our own, and the frogs, salamanders, and caecilians whose permeable skin makes them the most sensitive barometers of environmental health on the planet.